cshan-github/TongueSAM/README.md

 # TongueSAM: An Universal Tongue Segmentation Model Based on SAM with Zero-Shot
-This is the public project of paper:"TongueSAM: An Universal Tongue Segmentation Model Based on SAM with Zero-Shot"
+This is the public project of paper:"TongueSAM: An Universal Tongue Segmentation Model Based on SAM with Zero-Shot", this paper can be get in:https://arxiv.org/abs/2308.06444.

 **Abstract**